If astrology is infallible, sadly astrologers are not.

 Sadly I do not have modern astrology titles to recommend that could represent a “first reading” I have not found a book that is remarkably better than the others, they seem more or less equivalent to me.
 But I advise against Lisa Morpurgo, an Italian astrologer rather esteemed in Italy (I do not know how much she is known abroad) but in my opinion rather overvalued; besides her critiques on traditional astrology are worthy like those of the skeptics about astrology in general.

-If you will read books of traditional astrology written by ancient authors you will be surprised by the general fashion, when explaining how to examine a matter of the chart (for example the type of spouse met by the querent, the type of death, his work etc), of giving a list of conditions that you will very rarely see present in the chart totally as described.
+If you will read books of traditional astrology written by ancient authors you will be surprised that, when explaining how to examine a matter of the chart (for example the type of spouse met by the querent, the type of death, his work etc), they usually give a list of conditions that you will very rarely see present in the chart totally as described, .

 This because it must be kept in mind that at the time people thought with the analogy principle, so the authors of these books are simply giving examples to make understood which type of influence brings certain results.
 If you find a situation in any way similar in your chart, this means that the influx of the stars will be similar to that of the given examples; it will be up to you evaluating the differences that characterize the configuration that you are examining.